Multiclass Classification, Information, Divergence, and Surrogate Risk: Risks, information measures, and -divergences

-\begin{example}[Cost-weighted classification] In some scenarios, we allow different costs for classifying certain classes $y$ as others; for example, it may be more costly to misclassify a benign tumor as cancerous than to misclassify a cancerous tumor as benign.
-In this case, we assume a matrix $C = [c_{yi}]_{y,i=1}^k \in \R^{k \times k}_+$, where $c_{yi} \ge 0$ is the cost for classifying an observation of class $y$ as class $i$ (i.e.\ as $X$ having been drawn from $P_i$ instead of $P_y$ in the experiment).
-We assume that $c_{yy} = 0$ for each $y$ and define
+\begin{example}[Cost-weighted classification] In some scenarios, we allow different costs for classifying certain classes $y$ as others; for example, it may be less costly to misclassify a benign tumor as cancerous than the opposite.
+In this case, we use a matrix $C = [c_{yi}]_{y,i=1}^k \in \R^{k \times k}_+$, where $c_{yi} \ge 0$ is the cost for classifying an observation of class $y$ as class $i$ (i.e.\ assigning $X \sim P_i$ instead of $P_y$ in the experiment).
+We assume $c_{yy} = 0$ for each $y$ and define

-the maximal loss for those indices of $\alpha \in \R^k$ attaining $\max_j \alpha_j$.
+the maximal loss for those indices of $\alpha$ attaining $\max_j \alpha_j$.
 Let $C = \left[c_1 ~ \cdots ~ c_k \right]$ be the column representation of $C$.
 If $c_y^T \prior = \min_l c_l^T \prior$, then by choosing any $\alpha$ such that $\alpha_y > \alpha_j$ for all $j \neq y$, we have